How to set business boundaries that protect your energy (not just your time)

 Photo by Ed Phillips on Unsplash

-I like think of boundaries as marking the container we create for ourselves - in the same way that a garden fence might indicated the edges of your garden.
-Within your boundaries lie all of the things that are welcome in your space, outside of your boundaries are the things that you choose to invite in, or not.
+I like think of boundaries as marking the container we create for ourselves - in the same way that a garden fence might mark the edges of your garden.
+Within your boundaries lie all of the things that are welcome in your space, outside of your boundaries are the things that aren’t (or at least not in this present moment).

 Traditionally when it comes to setting boundaries, especially in business, it’s easy to think of setting boundaries around how you spend your time - what time you start your day, what time you log off and whether you choose to protect your lunch break so you can stretch your legs and grab some fresh air.

 However, I think more important than time boundaries are energy boundaries.
-Energy boundaries are protective practices that preserve your mental and emotional capacity, not just your time.
-Rather than only focussing on the time spent working or not, energy boundaries address how you work and what emotional load you carry.
+Energy boundaries are practices put in place to preserve your mental and emotional capacity, not just your time.
+Rather than only focussing on the time spent working, energy boundaries address how you work and what emotional load you carry.

 For entrepreneurs and business owners, energy boundaries are essential because: